leterDieu/Stellarity-mcoc/mkdocs/docs/items/prismatic_punch.md

 ### Prismatic Inferno
 All explosions inflict new damage over time effect known as Prismatic Inferno, which acts as an upgraded version of Flame Enchantment, dealing twice the damage while lasting for the same duration.

-Prismatic Inferno lasts for 5 seconds, dealing 2:heart: damage every second for a total of 10:heart::heart::heart::heart::heart: damage.
+Prismatic Inferno lasts for 3 seconds, dealing 1:heart: х ₀.₇₅ damage every second.

 ## Tips
 - Use regular Arrows with this weapon, since it converts ALL ammo into Blasts.
 Using Spectral/Tipped Arrows is a waste of ammo.